muhamedmamuti1/kotlin-web-app/README.md

-# Ktor Starter project
+# Kotlin Web App

-This is a simple Kotlin Ktor app.
+This is a simple Kotlin web app that lets you create a user and search for existing users in the system.

 This project contains the following components: